Afghanistan's Ghani offers talks with Taliban 'without preconditions'

 They also claimed responsibility for two major attacks in Kabul last month that killed or wounded hundreds of civilians.

-Reporting by Hamid Shalizi; Editing by Nick Macfie
+Additional reporting by Jibran Ahmad in PESHAWAR; Editing by Nick Macfie